Learning While Shopping: An Experimental Investigation Into the Effect of Learning on Recall in Consumer Search

 Market platforms must decide how much effort to put into screening out low-quality sellers.
 Increasing quality of the sellers on a market increases consumer confidence and participation, but other factors may reduce the incentive to screen.
-This article explores why market platforms do not screen out low-quality sellers in situations where screening costs are minimal.
-Consumers in a platform’s market must search for a seller whose product is a good match.
+This article explores why market platforms do not screen out low-quality sellers when screening costs are minimal.
+Consumers must search for a seller whose product is a good match.
 The presence of low-quality sellers reduces search intensity, softening competition between sellers, increasing equilibrium price and hence the platform’s revenue per sale.
-If the platform’s market is sufficiently competitive then it admits a positive proportion of low-quality sellers.
-This might initially seem contradictory to the practice of platform recommendations, but recommending a high-quality seller and search obfuscation are complementary strategies because the low-quality sellers enable the recommended seller to attract many consumers at a high price and the effect of the recommendation is strengthened as low-quality sellers become more adept at imitating high-quality sellers.
+If sellers compete with sufficient intensity then the platform admits some low-quality sellers.
+This might initially seem contradictory to the practice of platform recommendations, but recommending a high-quality seller and search obfuscation are complementary strategies.
+The low-quality sellers enable the recommended seller to attract many consumers at a high price and the effect of the recommendation is strengthened as low-quality sellers become more adept at imitating high-quality sellers.

 How Much Does Schooling Disutility Matter?

 with Guanyi Yang

 Researchers studying education decisions are often inconsistent in choosing whether and how to include disutility of education terms.
 We show that adding a disutility term in an education choice model is equivalent to assuming a relationship between wealth, risk, and education decisions.
 Our theory predicts that agents may choose to work even if schooling would increase their lifetime wealth.
 Disutility of schooling creates a gap between the increase in utility return from education and the financial return.
 Moreover, utility gains from education are decreasing in wealth and increasing in riskiness of future consumption, implying that a riskier environment will lead agents to choose human capital investment options which maximize future income.
 If the degree of risk increases heterogeneously across human capital investment options, then risk aversion and the precautionary savings motive can compound or negate each other depending which option has a greater increase in risk.
 Our results also explain recent empirical findings, including a relationship between wealth and education, working between periods of schooling, and college major choices.

 Media Provision With Outsourced Content Production